YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 expr = ... | extend ;
 extend = "EXTEND", extend-body, "END" ;
 ```
-Then an expression that belongs to the category "extend" would be called an _extend expression_.
+Then an expression that belongs to the category "extend" would be called an _EXTEND statement_.
 The formula parser has only [one](../../Installation/ocanren/camlp5/pa_ocanren.ml#L168)
-extend expression, before which there are
+EXTEND statement, before which there are
 auxiliary functions (such as `decapitalize`, `ctor` and `fix_term` etc.) and after which there is nothing else.

 Camlp5 also provides predefined values representing